xRipzch/Omarchy-Projects-MenuFork/README.md

 ## How It Works

-1. `index.js` reads workspace storage from all supported editors
+1. `projects-menu.sh` reads workspace storage from all supported editors using pure bash
 2. Extracts project paths and sorts them by modification time (newest first)
-3. `projects-menu.sh` shows a tabbed interface to select IDE, then lists projects
+3. Shows a tabbed interface to select IDE, then lists projects
 4. Opens the selected project in the appropriate editor (automatically detected)

+**Note:** This project uses pure bash with standard Linux utilities.
+No Node.js required!
+JSON parsing uses `jq` if available, otherwise falls back to `grep`/`sed` for simple extraction.

 ## Contribution